The Vertical Logic of Hamiltonian Methods (Part 1): First Example (Setup): Cyclotron Motion

 \section{First Example (Setup): Cyclotron Motion}

 Many years ago a (now retired) colleague published a paper titled ``Application of the Phase Compression - Phase Expansion Effect for Isochronous Storage Rings''~\cite{Joho}.
-This is a very specialized topic, but the point we want to make does not require deep expertise in accelerators.
+This is a very specialized topic, but the point we intend to make does not require deep expertise in accelerators.
 Consider a classical cyclotron (Fig.~\ref{fig_cyclotron}), i.e. particles in almost circular motion in a plane perpendicular to a homogeneous magnetic field $B$.
 It is well known that the motion of particles in electromagnetic fields can be derived from the classical Hamiltonian function of a point particle.
-This does neither exhaust the possibilities of the Hamiltonian method nor does is solve the full problem.
-The solution of the equations of motion obtained from the first Hamiltonian yields some trajectory $(\vec x(t),\vec v(t))$, which is then used as a reference.
+This does neither exhausts the possibilities of the Hamiltonian method nor does is solve the full problem.
+The solution of the equations of motion obtained from the Hamiltonian of a relativistic particle in external electromagnetic fields and yields some trajectory $(\vec x(t),\vec v(t))$, which is then used as a reference.

-But in order to verify the stability of a beam on the reference trajectory, accelerator physicists use the Hamiltonian techniques again to analyze the {\it local} behavior for all starting conditions in the {\it vicinity} of the reference trajectory, i.e. at $\vec x(0)+\delta x(t)$ and with velocity $\vec v(0)+\delta\vec v(0)$.
+In order to verify the stability of a beam on the reference trajectory, accelerator physicists use the Hamiltonian techniques again to analyze the {\it local} behavior for all starting conditions in the {\it vicinity} of the reference trajectory, i.e. at $\vec x(0)+\delta x(t)$ and with velocity $\vec v(0)+\delta\vec v(0)$.
 A real particle beam will only show up if a non-vanishing vicinity of starting conditions yields trajectories that stay in the vicinity of the reference trajectory, i.e. if the ``betatron motion'' is oscillatory\footnote{The orbits are stable if the ``tunes'' are real.
 In circular accelerators, the periodicity of distortions requires that more conditions have to be met to preserve stability, typically that the tunes are not integers and not in some integer relation~\cite{Guignard}.}.
 This is analyzed in the local co-moving frame, i.e. by solving the equations of motion for $(\delta\vec x(t),\delta\vec v(t))$.
-This is most easily described by the relative motion in a frame co-moving with the reference particle.
-The importance of this type of analysis depends, of course, on the specific problem at hand.
-For the prediction of planetary orbits of the next century, this analysis can be omitted.
-But if one considers the long-term stability of a periodic dynamical system, it is inevitably required.
-Optical transitions in atoms have frequencies in the range of a few hundred ${\rm THz}$.
-Nonetheless most atoms\footnote{ Those with a stable nucleus.} have an unlimited lifetime, to our best knowledge.
-This stability is, from a point-mechanical perspective, almost a monstrosity.